 H. Describe your community’s efforts to educate residents about climate change.

 Talks by the Citizens Climate Lobby, Stevens Point Chapter (500+ members mainly from Stevens Point) are presented over the course of the year.
-They had several major talks last year, one of which (Climate Change and Birds) is featured in Document #19.
-ALAS also has talks on climate, one of which is featured in Document 19.
-The Stevens Point Chapter of CCL meets once per month with an agenda published several days in advance (Document #19).
+They had several major talks last year, one of which was Climate Change and Birds (DOCUMENT 28).
+ALAS also has talks on climate.
+The Stevens Point Chapter of CCL meets once per month with an agenda published several days in advance.
 They plan activities, including agenda items for local political groups such as the Stevens Point City Council.
 They also have biannual opportunities to lobby for the climate crisis in Washington, D.C.
 This group is bipartisan politically.

 A. This community's municipal body passed the required World Migratory Bird Day resolution.